mladenqdev/yt-trackback/README.md

 2. Go to `chrome://extensions` in your browser.
 3. Enable "Developer mode" (top right).
 4. Click "Load unpacked" and select the project folder.
-5. Open any YouTube playlist and click the YT Trackback icon to get started!
+5. Open any YouTube playlist, click show unavailable videos (if there are any) and then click the YT Trackback icon to recover them!